-While children—and even adults—rely heavily on spellchecking software, learning to spell remains an essential classroom skill, and devoting class time to spelling has reverberating effects in other areas of literacy and language development.
+While children—and even adults—rely heavily on spellcheck, learning to spell remains an essential classroom skill.
+And devoting class time to spelling has reverberating effects in other areas of literacy and language development.

 Benefits of Effective Spelling